There are several ways to make your Gherkin better.

 Each step is a precise instruction.
 The inputs and expected results are specified exactly.
 But it’s easy to imagine changes to the application which would require changing these tests.
 The available options for free versus paid subscriptions can change.
 Even the means of logging in could change.
 What if, in the future, users log in with a voice interface or a thumbprint?

 A more declarative style hides the details of how the application’s capabilities are implemented.

-Feature: Subscribers see different sets of stock images based on their subscription level Scenario: Free subscribers see only the free articles Given Free Frieda has a free subscription When Free Frieda logs in with her valid credentials Then she sees a Free article on the home page Scenario: Subscriber with a paid subscription can access both free and paid articles Given Paid Patty has a basic-level paid subscription When Paid Patty logs in with her valid credentials Then she sees a Free article and a Paid article on the home page
+Feature: Subscribers see different sets of stock images based on their subscription level Scenario: Free subscribers see only the free articles Given Free Frieda has a free subscription When Free Frieda logs in with her valid credentials Then she sees a Free article Scenario: Subscriber with a paid subscription can access both free and paid articles Given Paid Patty has a basic-level paid subscription When Paid Patty logs in with her valid credentials Then she sees a Free article and a Paid article

 With a declarative style, each step communicates an idea, but the exact values aren’t specified.
 The details of how the user interacts with the system, such as which specific articles are free or paid, and the subscription level of different test users, are specified in the step definitions (the automation code that interacts with the system).
 The subscription packages could change in the future.
 The business could change what content is available to subscribers on free and paid plans, without having to change this scenario and other scenarios that use the same step definitions.
 If another subscription level is added later, it’s easy to add a scenario for that.
 By avoiding terms like “click a button” that suggest implementation, the scenario is more resilient to implementation details of the UI.
 The intent of the scenario remains the same, even if the implementation changes later.
 In addition, having too many implementation details in a scenario, makes it harder to understand the intended behaviour it illustrates.